GeosGeek/signalscout/README.md

   - Or Node.js (if you prefer to use `http-server`)

 ## Environment Setup
-- source ~./bashrc
+- `source ~.bashrc` Run this in home directory to set node environment variables
-- http-server
+- `http-server`

 KQ4PTJ, 73!